rameshwarTiwari1/EmployeeTaskManagement/README.md

 ### `npm run build`

-Builds the app for production to the `build` folder.\
+Builds the app for production to the `build`
-It correctly bundles React in production mode and optimizes the build for the best performance.